An evolutionary advantage of cooperation: Cooperation protocol

-Having established these properties of \eref{motion} we now introduce our model of cooperation.
-We start with two non-cooperating entities whose resources follow \eref{motion} with identical drift and noise amplitude but different realizations of the noise, \ie $dx_1=x_1(\mu dt + \sigma dW_1)$ and $dx_2=x_2(\mu dt + \sigma dW_2)$, where $dW_1$ and $dW_2$ are independent Wiener terms.
+\seclabel{coop} Having established these properties of \eref{motion}, we now introduce our model of cooperation.
+Our reference point is a population of $N$ non-cooperating entities, such as single-celled organisms, whose biomasses follow geometric Brownian motions with identical drift and volatility but with independent realizations of the noise.
+In other words, \eref{motion} with $i=1 \dots N$.